joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 1. Download the following CSV file with dummy customer data: [customers.csv](data/customers.csv)
 2. Navigate to S3 in the AWS Management Console, and click on the bucket named "<accountID>-macielflab-data".
-3. Click "Create folder", and enter "customers" as the Folder name.
+3. Click "Create folder", and enter "Customers" as the Folder name - note that this name is case sensitive.
 Click "Create folder".
 ![](/images/s3/createfolder.PNG)
 4. Click into the newly created folder, click "Upload".
 Select the CSV file you downloaded earlier and click "Upload" to load the data into the bucket.
 ![](/images/s3/upload.PNG)

 ## Step 4 - Populate the Data Catalog

-1. Navigate to AWS Glue in the AWS Management Console.
+1. Navigate to [AWS Glue](https://console.aws.amazon.com/glue) in the AWS Management Console.
 2. click on "Crawlers" in the navigation pane.
 3. Select the checkbox next to the "macielflab-CustomerDataCrawler" crawler, then click "Run crawler".
 4. The crawler may take 1-2 minutes to complete.
 You should see the status change to "Stopping" or "Ready", with 1 table created.